Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: Introduction

-{\bf Introduction.}-- In the early seventies of the last century, Bekenstein and Hawking revealed the thermal nature of black holes by associating a black hole with an entropy and a temperature \cite{B,H,BBH}.
-Since then black hole thermodynamics has been an exciting and intriguing area of research in black hole physics that establishes a deep link between gravity, thermodynamics, and quantum physics (for reviews, see eg., \cite{W,C}).
+In the early seventies of the last century, Bekenstein and Hawking revealed the thermal nature of black holes by associating a black hole with an entropy \cite{ B} and a temperature \cite{H}.
+Since then black hole thermodynamics \cite{BBH} has been an exciting and intriguing area of research in black hole physics that establishes a deep link between gravity, thermodynamics, and quantum physics (for reviews, see eg., \cite{W,C}).

-Among various aspects of black hole thermodynamics, the study of structures and transitions of thermodynamic phases of some black hole systems has received great interest in recent years [6-16].
-Hawking-Page phase transition was found for the Schwarzschild-AdS (anti-de Sitter) black hole system, which is a first order transition between a thermal AdS space and the large AdS black hole at a certain critical temperature \cite{HP}.
-The first order phase transition between small and large black holes was studied for the charged Reissner-Nordstr\"om (RN)-AdS black hole \cite{CEJM,Wu}, which later was shown to resemble that of the van der Waals liquid-gas system \cite{D1,D2,M1}.
+Among various aspects of black hole thermodynamics, the study of structures and transitions of thermodynamic phases of some black hole systems has received great interest in recent years (see eg. [6-16] for some works on various aspects of such study in different types of black hole systems).
+Hawking-Page phase transition was found for the Schwarzschild-AdS (anti-de Sitter) black hole system, which is a first-order transition between a thermal AdS space and the large AdS black hole at a certain critical temperature \cite{HP}.
+The first-order phase transition between small and large black holes was studied for the charged Reissner-Nordstr\"om (RN)-AdS black hole \cite{CEJM,Wu}.
+Further study reveals that the cosmological constant should play the role of a thermodynamical state variable \cite{S}, and soon it was treated as a pressure in the equation of state of black hole thermodynamics \cite{D1,K2}.
+The van der Waals liquid-gas type phase transitions were later studied for the charged black holes \cite{M1} and the charged rotating black holes system \cite{D2}.
 These interesting results soon inspired various studies of phase structures and transitions of other black hole systems (for a review, see eg., \cite{M2}).